wallravit/cloudflare-warp-connector/README.md

         run: warp-cli --accept-tos status
 ```

 ## Use Cases

-The `cloudflare-warp-connector` GitHub Action offers several valuable use cases, particularly in automation testing and CI/CD pipelines:

-### 1. Securely Connect to Private Resources
+### 1. Access Internal Systems
-- **Access Internal Systems**: This action allows your GitHub Actions runner to securely connect to services or databases that are only accessible within a private network, essential for executing tasks like deployments, E2E tests, or API testing on internal systems without exposing them to the public internet.
+Securely connect to **private resources** such as internal systems, databases, or APIs in your CI/CD pipeline, enabling tasks like **deployments**, **API testing**, and **end-to-end tests** without exposing resources to the public internet.

 ### 2. Network Consistency for E2E Testing
-- **Consistent Environment**: By routing E2E test traffic through Cloudflare WARP, you ensure a controlled and stable network environment, reducing test flakiness due to network inconsistencies.
-- **Geo-Testing**: The ability to route traffic through different geographical nodes makes it easier to simulate location-specific behaviors in tests.
+Cloudflare WARP ensures a consistent network environment for **end-to-end testing** by routing traffic through controlled Cloudflare nodes.
+This reduces **test flakiness** and enables **geo-location testing**.

 ### 3. Access Restricted Networks for Automation Testing
-- **Robot Framework Tests**: For tests executed on systems within secure or restricted networks, this action provides a tunnel into those environments, allowing seamless test execution.
-- **Testing APIs Behind Firewalls**: When testing APIs that are restricted to specific IP ranges or networks, this action makes it possible for your runner to appear within the required network, enabling thorough API testing.
+Run **automation tests** such as **Robot Framework** in restricted networks or behind firewalls.
+This action securely connects your GitHub runner to the required network, allowing for seamless testing.

-### 4. Security Testing in a Protected Environment
+### 4. Security Testing in Protected Environment
-- **Penetration Testing and Vulnerability Scanning**: Security tests often require a secure and isolated environment.
-Using this action, you can run these tests securely within your CI/CD pipeline, ensuring sensitive data remains protected.
+Run **penetration tests** and **vulnerability scans** within your CI/CD pipeline, utilizing the security of Cloudflare’s network and ensuring sensitive data stays protected.
-- **Simulating Different Network Conditions**: This action can simulate different network conditions by routing traffic through various Cloudflare nodes, which is useful for testing the resilience and performance of applications under diverse network scenarios.

 ### 5. Masking and Encrypting Traffic
-- **IP Masking**: For projects that require hiding the public IP address of the GitHub Actions runner, this action can route traffic through Cloudflare’s network, effectively masking the runner’s IP.
+- **IP Masking**: Hide the runner's IP address by routing traffic through Cloudflare’s network.
-- **Encrypted Communication**: Ensures all traffic from the GitHub Actions runner is encrypted, enhancing security during automation testing and deployment processes.
+- **Encryption**: All runner traffic is encrypted, ensuring a secure testing and deployment process.

 ## Security

-It's crucial to store sensitive information like `cloudflare_access_client_id`, `cloudflare_client_secret`, and `cloudflare_warp_token` in GitHub Secrets.
-You can add them in the repository settings under `Secrets and variables > Actions`.
+Ensure you securely store sensitive information like `cloudflare_access_client_id`, `cloudflare_client_secret`, and `cloudflare_warp_token` using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 ## Contributions

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.
-Pull requests are also welcome.
+We welcome contributions!
+Feel free to report bugs, request features, or open a pull request to help improve the **Cloudflare WARP Connector GitHub Action**.